EmergentOrder/onnx-scala/README.md

 All together, these should enable model inspection and modification, extra compile-time assurances, mixing/matching of backend operator implementations and integration into JVM-based production systems, for a start.

-Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and cats-free-infused.
+Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and Freestyle-infused.

 ONNX-Scala is cross-built against Scala JVM (for Scala 2.11, 2.12 and 2.13.0-M4) , Scala.js / JavaScript (for Scala 2.11 and 2.12) and Scala Native (for Scala 2.11).

 To take advantage of union types to express type constraints, a Dotty (Scala 3) build is available.
 The Dotty build does not support Scala.js or Scala Native.

-Freestyle has been replaced with cats-free due to A) not supporting rewriting of unboxed union types workaround for Scala 2.x and B) its dependency on the EOLed scalameta paradise compiler plugin.
+Due to Freestyle's dependency on the EOLed scalameta paradise compiler plugin, the free variant is not available for Scala 2.13 or Dotty.

-Currently at ONNX 1.2.2.
+Currently at ONNX 1.3.0.

 ## Getting Started